rushda-k/ecommerce-intelligence-project/README.md

-E-Commerce Intelligence Project
+# 📊 E-Commerce Intelligence Project

-An end-to-end data analytics project analyzing e-commerce sales, products, payments, delivery performance, sellers, and customer reviews using **Python, SQL, and Power BI
+An end-to-end data analytics project analyzing e-commerce sales, products, payments, delivery performance, sellers, and customer reviews using **Python, SQL, and Power BI**.

+---

-#Project Objective
+## 🎯 Project Objective

 The objective of this project is to transform raw e-commerce data into actionable business insights.